 Fast forward through a superb foundation course at Yeovil College and a slightly less inspiring degree in Art at Oxford Brookes, a few years travelling and 3 years in gainful employment at an Advertising Agency in London.

 A chance new business venture of some friends of friends to open an Art Gallery in Beauchamp Place, Knightsbridge – and their desire to show some work of an unknown British female artist resulted in the sale of one of my female nudes before the Private View for a sum of money that made my eyes water (although 50% of that did go to the Gallery Owners).

-“‘Aha!’ thought I, with £ signs in my eyes.
-‘Why don’t I just ‘run off’ a few more of those and I can rake it in!’
+“Aha!” thought I, with £ signs in my eyes.
+“Why don’t I just ‘run off’ a few more of those.
+Then I can rake it in!”

-Find out more about Procedure and Prices here
+Find out more about what is involved in Commissioning a Portrait here

 Read what others say here

 See the list of Exhibitions here